lukinator1/Notepad-Canvas/README.md

 # Notepad-Canvas

-simple notepad canvas using html
+A simple canvas notepad made using html, video demonstration is included in the repository.